Chicken pot pie is one of my favorite dishes to make when I have leftover chicken. Additionally, it’s a comfort food both my husband and I enjoy.

 How to Make Chicken Pot Pie

 Spray the bottom of a pie pan or individual casserole dishes so the ingredients don’t stick.
-If you want a crust on the bottom, you don’t need to grease the pan or spray it because the crust won’t stick.
-That’s fine, but I prefer only a top crust, and the mixture will stick to the pan.
+If you want a crust on the bottom, you don’t need to grease the pan or spray it because the fat in the crust should keep it from sticking.

-When I tried to remove the piecrust from the pan, it broke apart.
+When I used the gluten-free pie crust, it stuck to the pan it came in when it was cold and was extremely difficult to work with.
 So I cut it into strips and laid them across the top in both directions so they overlapped.

 If you want, you can roll out the dough and make it thinner.
-Also, regular pie crust or biscuit dough is much prettier.
+Also, regular pie crust (not gluten-free) or biscuit dough is much prettier and a whole lot easier to work with.

 Benefits of One-Dish Meals